 - Ginger or other spices.
 Ginger harmonizes beautifully with elderberry, both in flavor and in energy.

 - A sweetener.
 The beneficial bacteria in kombucha need sugar to thrive.
-A caloric sweetener like coconut sugar, maple sugar or organic white sugar work well.
+Caloric sweeteners such as coconut sugar, maple sugar, or organic white sugar work well.

 Tips for making elderberry kombucha

 Making flavored kombucha relies on a two-step process.
 You'll first prepare a syrup, and then mix that syrup with prepared kombucha during bottling or secondary fermentation.
 Primary (or first) fermentation is when you prepare your kombucha tea.
 Secondary fermentation happens when you flavor and bottle your brew.

 - Simmer your elderberries.
 Raw elderberries are toxic and can upset your stomach.
 So, simmer your berries for at least 20 minutes.
 You'll neutralize the berries' toxins and release their nutrients.